dhis2/dhis2-docs/src/commonmark/en/content/user/system-settings.md

 </tr>
 <tr class="odd">
 <td><p><strong>CORS whitelist</strong></p></td>
-<td><p>Whitelists a set of URLs which can access the DHIS 2 API from another domain.
+<td><p>Whitelists a set of URLs which can access the DHIS2 API from another domain.
 Each URL should be entered on separate lines.
 Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources (e.g. javascript files) on a web page to be requested from another domain outside the domain from which the first resource was served.</p></td>
 </tr>
 <tr class="even">
 <td><p><strong>Google Maps API key</strong></p></td>
 <td><p>Defines the API key for the Google Maps API.
-This is used to display maps within DHIS 2.</p></td>
+This is used to display maps within DHIS2.</p></td>
 </tr>
 </tbody>
 </table>